 What does an Orange Osmanthus Floret Represent?

-Orange Sweet Olive blooms not only indicate bounty but also bountiful and glorious happiness!
+Orange flowers always hold such a bright and bubbly meaning to it.
+In fact, orange osmanthus flowers not only indicate bounty but also bountiful and glorious happiness!
 A happiness which may be because of the incoming prosperity and good luck!

 What is the Cultural Significance of an Osmanthus Bloom?

-Southeast Asian countries such as the likes of Japan and China, have a very deep and meaningful cultural tradition with Sweet Olive flowers – although China has a more popularized practice for it.
+Southeast Asian countries such as the likes of Japan and China, have a very deep and rich cultural history for the osmanthus.
+Although, China has a more popularized practice for it.
 In Japan, these flowers are called the usugi-mokusei while the Chinese refer to these flowers as the kwai-fan.

 According to the lunar myth about the festival, the celebration is actually in honor of the fragrance of its flowers – particularly the white Sweet Olive ones!
 During the time its flowers bloom, a bountiful incoming harvest and moon divine blessings – or so as the Chinese myth says.

 What is a Chinese festival without the food delicacies right?
-During the Moon Festival, Sweet Olive blossoms are used to create several tasty food and drinks.
-These include an Osmanthus steamed cake, crafted fermented wine, infused teas, and other numerous Osmanthus flavored dishes!
+During the Moon Festival, Sweet Olive blossoms are used to create several tasty foods and drinks.
+These include an osmanthus steamed cake, crafted fermented wine, infused sweet osmanthus tea, and other numerous osmanthus flavored dishes!

 What is the Folktale Associated with an Osmanthus Flower?

-Wu Gang, a mythical hero was bound to endlessly cut the tree down daily but to his surprise, grew the exact equal amount the tree was cut down for!
+Wu Gang, a mythical hero known as the Chinese Sisyphus, was bound to endlessly cut the tree down daily but to his surprise, grew the exact equal amount the tree was cut down for!
 Some say this was his divine punishment for upsetting the gods with either his arrogance or laziness.

 In the Chinese arts and traditional Feng Shui, it is no doubt that all these flowers have a positive chi to them.
 So it is practically good luck to get this floral tattoo!
 Not only that but this design also embodies good traits such as nobility and honor.
 Such traits are not only exclusive as personal qualities, but also in words and actions.

-You read it right – the collective term for an Osmanthus is Osmanthuses!
-Apart from being an ornamental plant, it is also used in various economic fields such as in culinary, perfumery, and folkloric medicine.
+You read it right – the collective term for an osmanthus is osmanthuses!
+Apart from being an ornamental fragrant olive plant, it is also used in various economic fields such as in culinary, perfumery, and folkloric medicine.

-The plant’s berry fruits are safe to eat while the leaves of Sweet Olive are used to add more fragrance in infused teas.
+The plant’s berry fruits are safe to eat while the leaves of Sweet Olive are used to create osmanthus tea (Gui Hua) with a sweet scent.
 Some say that the infusion with these leaves has a sweet apricot-like taste!
 Traditionally in Japan and China, the flower is highly valued by tea connoisseurs.
 It is famously used as a tea additive to enhance the natural fruitiness of the finest green and black teas.

 The Chinese have also developed a practice in extracting the floral oils for their fragrance.
 Not only does it add that sweet apricot-like scent to perfumes, but it also can be used in other body products such as creams, soaps, and lotions.